Second-order BSDEs with jumps: Formulation and uniqueness: Preliminaries on 2BSDEJs

 We then consider a map

-where $D_1 \subset \mathbb{R}^{d\times d}$ is a given subset containing $0$ and $D_2 \subset \hat{L}^1$ is the domain of $H$ in the variable $\tilde{v}$.
+where $D_1 \subset\mathbb{R}^{d\times d}$ is a given subset containing $0$ and $D_2 \subset\widehat{L}^1$ is the domain of $H$ in the variable $\widetilde{v}$.

-Define the following conjugate of $H$ with respect to $\gamma$ and $\tilde{v}$ by
+Define the following conjugate of $H$ with respect to $\gamma$ and $\widetilde{v}$ by

-for $a \in \mathbb S_d^{>0}$ and $\nu \in \mathcal{N}$.
+for $a \in\mathbb S_d^{>0}$ and $\nu\in\mathcal{N}$.

-In the remainder of this paper, we formulate the needed hypothesis for the generator directly on the function $F$, and the BSDEs we consider also include the case where $F$ does not take the form \reff{F_fenchel}.
-Nonetheless, this particular form allows to retrieve easily the framework of the standard BSDEs or of the $G$-stochastic analysis on the one hand (see sections \ref{connection_bsdes} and \ref{connection_glevy}), and to establish the link with the associated PDEs on the other hand.
-In the latter cases, $H$ is evaluated at $\tilde{v}(\cdot) = Av(\cdot)$, where $A$ is the following non local operator, defined for any $\mathcal{C}^1$ function $v$ on $\R^d$ with bounded gradient, and $y \in \R^d$ by:
+In the remainder of this paper, we formulate the needed hypothesis for the generator directly on the function $F$, and the BSDEs we consider also include the case where $F$ does not take the form (\ref {Ffenchel}).
+Nonetheless, this particular form allows us to retrieve easily the framework of the standard BSDEs or of the $G$-stochastic analysis on the one hand (see Sections~\ref{connectionbsdes} and \ref {connectionglevy}), and to establish the link with the associated PDEs on the other hand.
+In the latter cases, $H$ is evaluated at $\tilde {v}(\cdot) = Av(\cdot)$, where $A$ is the following nonlocal operator, defined for any $\mathcal{C}^1$ function $v$ on $\R^d$ with bounded gradient, and $y \in\R^d$ by:

-The assumptions on $v$ ensure that $(Av)(t,y)(\cdot)$ is an element of $\hat{L}^1$.
+The assumptions on $v$ ensure that $(Av)(t,y)(\cdot)$ is an element of $\widehat{L}^1$.

-The operator $A$ applied to $v$ will not appear again in the paper, but this particular non-local form comes from the intuition that the 2BSDEJs is an essential supremum of standard BSDEJs.
-Indeed, solutions to Markovian BSDEJs provide viscosity solutions to some parabolic partial integro-differential equations with similar non-local operators (see \cite{bbp} for more details).
+The operator $A$ applied to $v$ will not appear again in the paper, but this particular nonlocal form comes from the intuition that the 2BSDEJs is an essential supremum of standard BSDEJs.
+Indeed, solutions to Markovian BSDEJs provide viscosity solutions to some parabolic partial integro-differential equations with similar nonlocal operators; see \cite{bbp} for more details.